TILT To Produce And Distribute 1906-Branded Cannabis Products, Obtains Four Adults-Use Cannabis Licenses In Massachusetts | Benzinga

 The Massachusetts Cannabis Control Commission (CCC) has granted TILT’s subsidiary, Commonwealth Alternative Care, Inc. a total of four provisional licenses for the cultivation, manufacturing and sale of adult-use cannabis at its Taunton location and the sale of adult-use cannabis at its Brockton location.
 The Commission also granted CAC a final license for the sale of medical cannabis in Brockton.

 Located at 30 Mozzone Boulevard in Taunton, Commonwealth's recently-expanded facility houses over 100,000 square feet of cultivation, manufacturing and retail space with more than 50% of that space dedicated to cultivation.
-In addition to the medical licenses it currently operates under, on Thursday Commonwealth’s Taunton facility received three provisional adult-use licenses; Cultivation, Product Manufacturer and Retail Establishment.
+In addition to the medical licenses Tilt currently operates under, on Thursday Commonwealth’s Taunton facility received three provisional adult-use licenses; Cultivation, Product Manufacturer and Retail Establishment.

 Commonwealth also received both a final Medical Dispensary and a provisional Retail Establishment license for its completely built-out Brockton location at 1090 W Chestnut Street.
 The Company will be hosting a job fair on-site and expects its newest location to open its doors for business in the weeks to come following final inspection by the CCC.